skywalker007-cpu/nasaR/Proposal.md

   - Add integration tests with `vcr`, finalize error handling, and write concise documentation.

 ## 10. Conclusion
-The `nasaR` package will empower R users, which are ranging from students to researchers, to explore NASA’s vast space data easily.
-By combining accessible functions with powerful visualizations, it will enhance the learning of space science and encourages curiosity-driven exploration.
+The `nasaR` package will enable users of `R`, which span from researchers to students, to easily explore the extensive space data provided by NASA.
+With the integration of easily usable functions along with useful visualizations, it will promote the learning of fields like space science and curiosity-driven inquiry.

 ---
 *Generated on March 04, 2025*